Chart Color Schemes

 Health outcomes in Cranbourne East are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Cranbourne East shows below-average health indicators based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Cranbourne East shows below-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.
 Private health cover stands at approximately 49% of the total population (~14,175 people), lower than Greater Melbourne's 56.7% and the national average of 55.7%.

 Frequently Asked Questions - Health